Music

 Major Declaration

 In addition to being accepted to the university, all prospective music majors/minors must apply for acceptance into the music degree program.
 Once accepted, all students will be assigned a music advisor to assist them with course planning and program requirements.
-Important: students must submit a formal declaration of their intended major with the music office during the first quarter of their enrollment.
-Music is a professional degree and the course work begins in the freshman year.
+Important: students must submit a formal declaration of their intended major during the first quarter of their enrollment.
+Music is a professional degree, and the coursework begins in the freshman year.
 Note that the major declaration may be changed at any time.

 Major Ensemble Requirement

-All students enrolled as a major in music are required to participate in a major music ensemble appropriate to their principle area of performance each quarter of their university career except during the quarter of student teaching for Music Education majors.
-Major music ensemble courses MUSE 320, MUSE 321, MUSE 322, MUSE 330, MUSE 340 and MUSE 341.
-Pianists may substitute piano ensemble, MUSE 362, for one year of their residency, and additional exceptions may be made if the pianist is focusing on collaborative pianism.
-Music Education majors are also required to participate for one quarter in a major ensemble outside their applied principle area of performance.
+All students enrolled as a major in music are required to enroll in a major music ensemble appropriate to their principle area of performance each quarter of their university career except during the quarter of student teaching for Music Education majors.
+Major music ensemble courses MUSE 320, MUSE 321, MUSE 330, MUSE 340 and MUSE 341.
+Pianists may substitute piano ensemble, MUSE 362, for up to two years of their residency, and additional exceptions may be made if the pianist is focusing on collaborative pianism.
+Music Education majors are also required to enroll for one quarter in a major ensemble outside their applied principle area of performance.

 Instruction Requirements for Applied Studies

-All students pursuing a major in music are expected to study their primary instrument or voice each quarter in residence with the applied faculty instructor, except during the student teaching quarter for BME students.
+All students pursuing a major in music are expected to study their primary instrument or voice each quarter in residence with the applied faculty instructor, except during the student teaching quarter for Music Education students.
 Every student who is registered for an applied lesson must be concurrently registered for a major ensemble.
-At the end of each quarter, students in applied lessons will perform for a jury panel of area music faculty members.
+In some cases a waiver of this expectation may be granted.
+At the end of each quarter, students in applied lessons will perform for a jury panel of music faculty members.
 Students must pass an upper division performance jury at the end of the sophomore (or equivalent) year in order to advance into upper level applied instruction in their respective degree program.
 NOTE: Applied lessons will be offered as MUSC 208 or MUSC 240 for Freshman/Sophomores, and as MUSC 408 or MUSC 440 for Juniors/Seniors.
 Students should consult with the Program Director of the Area Coordinator to ensure they are registered for the correct applied lesson level.

 Convocation and Recital Policy–Enrollment in Convocation (our weekly public recital hour) MUSC 110 is required of all music majors for 11 quarters.
 The required number for transfer students will be determined on an individual basis.
 All music majors enrolled at EWU are required to register for MUSC 110 and attend 10 concerts per quarter (30 for the academic year) during the period that the student is a full-time music major.
-Performances that fulfill this requirement include convocations, student recitals, faculty and guest artist recitals, ensemble concerts, EWU sponsored performances, and off-campus performances approved by faculty.
-Students will be given credit for participating in performances, when evidence is provided through the card reader system or with a printed program submitted to the music office.
+Performances that fulfill this requirement include the weekly convocations, and may include student recitals, faculty and guest artist recitals, ensemble concerts, EWU sponsored performances, and off-campus performances approved by the Program Director.

 Undergraduate Programs

 The Music Program offers a world-class team of faculty artists and scholars who are dedicated to preparing music majors for a variety of careers, in performance, pedagogy, composition, education, music technology/industry, music entrepreneurship and beyond.
-We foster an inclusive and supportive environment so students can turn their talents into fulfilling careers throughout the contemporary music industry.
+We foster an inclusive and supportive environment so students can turn their talents into fulfilling careers throughout the contemporary music field.
 We also invite non-majors to participate in classes, lessons and ensembles or consider a music minor as a compliment to their major.
-Our nationally accredited degrees and options provide substantive training for students who wish to become performers, composers, conductors, theorists, music industry entrepreneurs, audio engineers, educators, or scholars.
+Our nationally accredited degrees and options provide substantive training for students who wish to become performers, composers, conductors, theorists, music industry entrepreneurs, audio engineers, film/gaming scorers, educators, scholars or a combination of these professions.
 MUSC 213 and MUSC 388 are open to all students and can be counted toward the Breadth Area Core Requirements (BACRs) and University Graduation Requirements (UGRs).
-Music majors and minors receive private instruction in voice and instruments from our artist faculty, as well as experience in musical ensembles—bands, choirs, orchestra, chamber ensembles, pop combos, jazz combos and musical theatre.
+Music majors and minors receive one-on-one instruction in voice and instruments from our artist faculty, as well as experience in musical ensembles—various bands, choirs, orchestra, chamber ensembles, pop combos, jazz combos and musical theatre.
 Over 100 public concerts and recitals are presented both on and off campus throughout the school year by the faculty and students from the Music Program.

 Facilities